-Nzara is in year six at Mwanguru Primary School in Kwale County, Kenya.
-Her dream is to go all the way to secondary school and become a teacher, “so that I can ensure that my younger sister completes her education and does not get married early”.
-It’s easy to see why, when you read her story:
+Nzara is in year six at a primary school in Kwale County, Kenya.
+Her dream is to go all the way to secondary school and become a teacher, “so that I can ensure that my younger sister completes her education and does not get married early.”

 When my father passed on my immediate older sister got married and she joined my other sisters in married life.
 I think it was because she saw no hope in continuing with education and my mother accepted the dowry.
 I almost gave up on education, since I would be frequently sent home to collect school fees and eventually had to drop out.